Sheppsu/discord-ext-listening/README.md

 How it works
 ------------
+THIS IS A BIT OUTDATED BECAUSE I JUST COPIED IT FROM THE PR, BUT THE CORE DESIGNS ARE STILL THE SAME.

 **User interaction**
 There are 6 user-facing methods:
  - `listen`: tells an already initialized `AudioReceiver` (threading.Thread subclass) object to start listening.
 The object is initialized and started when the socket connection is first formed.
 The `AudioReceiver` object upon starting listening is passed some arguments the user specifies, most notably an `AudioSink` object.
 This sink object will be responsible for handling processed audio.